ornicar/scalariver/README.md

 " This sets a marker on y, goes to the top, formats to the bottom, and returns to the y marker nmap <leader>f mygggqG'y
 ```

+#### More wanted!

+Do you use your favorite text editor?
+Wanna integrate scalariver?
+Cool.

+You need to find a way to send the content of
+the current file to an external program,
+then replace the file content with that program output.
+Sounds easy, right?
+Please share your work!

 ### Web UI